 I checked out the Apple Blossom restaurant and it is definitely worth the price.
-Out of all the things I ate there, my favorite I ate while there, the Bloomsdale Spinach Roloto and the Fries with Beet Ketchup were my absolute favorite.
+Out of all the things I ate there, my favorite I ate while there, the Bloomsdale Spinach Rotolo and the Fries with Beet Ketchup were my absolute favorite.

 Tried a few different drinks and they were just as tasty.
 Shout out to the cute bartender that let me borrow a bottle opener and finally be able to drink the Mexican coke that I had been trying to open for three days!
-My struggle was absolutely work it.
+My struggle was to absolutely work at it.

 Overall, Denver was quite the adventure.
 The city felt alive but yet, not overly crowded.
 If you decide to visit (and you should!) embrace the local spirit at nearby Venue West, where you can find the Downtown Aquarium, Mile High Stadium, and Ball Arena.
 Discover the hottest restaurants, explore Union Station in Lower Downtown, enjoy the expression of RiNo & Santa Fe Art Districts’ galleries and murals.